zeferreira/how-to-setup-rabbitmq-broker-with-docker-for-mqtt/README.md

 On the other hand, if you choose to work with RabbitMQ you will only have one cluster running and only one stack to deal with.
 The development team does not need to deal with requirements from different brokers and the team's common experience/vocabulary will be the same.
 Communication is very fast just because everyone has the same experience with the same tool.

 Communication is really underrated these days.
-Even when DDD and domain specialists working with the team, you always have one specific information that create a misunderstanding when domain specialists talk with developers and you will face the same situation with a big team using different interfaces and stacks.
+Even when DDD and domain specialists working with the team, you always have one specific information that create a misunderstanding when domain specialists talk to developers and you will face the same situation with a big team using different interfaces and stacks.

 And RabbitMQ wasn't designed for MQTT, so there's a trade-off if you choose to work with it.
-The protocol implementation is basically an emulation so it is necessary to understand what is implemented and what is not (QOS levels, for example).
-You also need to pay attention to application performance in some situations (more levels in the same mqtt topic) and specific management tools.
+The protocol implementation is basically an "emulation" so it is necessary to understand what is implemented and what is not (QOS levels, for example).
+You also need to pay attention to application performance in some situations (more levels for the same MQTT topic) and specific management tools.

 On the first moment, you will add complexity when you choose to adapt your broker to another protocol, but on the long term you just need to keep it running and people already know how to deal with it.